madhusriram012/resumeapibackend/README.md

 -   Adding deeper santization for all the json fields (e.g name field does not contain any illegal characters, max length etc.,)
 -   This challenge does not consider security validation.
 The security validation like XSS including Markdown bypass SQL injections,NoSQL injections can be improved
+-   Adding authentication flow with registration of users

 # Possible errors